So, you want to learn how to dance Hip Hop! You’ve come to the right place.

 You will learn everything you need to learn how to dance Hip Hop, from understanding music to where to find a Hip Hop dance class in your community.
 Ready to learn how to dance Hip Hop?
 Let’s get moving.

 What is dance musicality?
 Why is it important in learning Hip Hop dance?
 Dance musicality is how dancers hear, interpret, and dance to music.
-It sets the rhythm for our movements and gives sounds to follow choreography to.
+It sets the tone for our movements and gives sounds to follow.

 We use an 8-count to break down the structure of music.
 It's sort of like a map to know when you do a certain move.
-For example, if a choreographer says that a move executes on "the 5," you're going to count into the music: "One, two, three, four, MOVE."
+For example, if a choreographer says that a move should be executed on "the 5," you're going to count the beats of the music like this: "One, two, three, four, MOVE."

 Listen to a song, any song, and try counting in your head – "One, two, three, four, five, six, seven, eight."
-Match your counts to the rhythm – this is what you'd naturally bob your head to.
-Got comfortable with counting your 8-count?
-Great!
-Now, clap on the even counts: "One, clap, three, clap, five, clap, seven, clap" Think of a choir swaying from side to side and clapping their hands while they sing.
+Match your counts to the beat of the song – this is what you'd naturally bob your head or clap your hands to.

 *We're not going into every single sound found in the history of music!
 Just the basics, so as not to overwhelm or overcomplicate.

 You'll start to see patterns when you listen to music more carefully.
 Maybe there's a bass drum on each 1st and 5th count, or a snare on every even count.
 As you're clapping or bouncing or whatever you're doing to mark the beats in the music, take notice of the sound patterns that exist within it.
-It'll cue you in to the concept of dance musicality.
+It'll cue you in to the musicality you should use when you dance.

 How Many Drinks – Carlo Darang